pan-roy/pan-roy.github.io/_posts/2024-03-26-retrieval-intro.md

 ![Sample data](assets/data_retrieval2.png)
 *Simplified data example*

 Automated reporting and analytics require input data to be available in the first place - models will be rendered useless if no data was fed in.
 Therefore, the first step towards our analytics setup would be automated data extraction.
-API calls from accounting applications usually result in JSON data being returned, which serves as our starting point.
+API calls from accounting applications typically result in JSON data being returned, which would serve as our starting point.

 ![Sample JSON](assets/data_retrieval4.png)
 *JSON example*